beluganos/beluganos/doc/install-guide.md

 ## Pre-requirements

 ### Resources
-You can also build Beluganos into the white-box switches, but installing another Ubuntu server is recommended at first.
+Generally, network OS is installed into white-box switches.
+In Beluganos, you can also build Beluganos into the white-box switches.
+However, at first, preparing extra server (or VM) and installing here are recommended at first.

 - Ubuntu server
 	- **Ubuntu 17.10** (17.10.1-server-amd64) is strongly recommended (Note that supporting Ubuntu 18.04 is scheduled).
 	- **Two or more network interfaces** are required.
+	- Some LXC instance will be created.
+More than **12GB HDD** is recommended.
 - White-box switches
 	- **[OF-DPA 2.0](https://github.com/Broadcom-Switch/of-dpa/) switch** and OpenFlow agent are required.
-OF-DPA application in Edge-core switches is also available at [here] (https://github.com/edge-core/beluganos-forwarding-app).
+OF-DPA application in Edge-core switches is also available at [Edge-core's repository] (https://github.com/edge-core/beluganos-forwarding-app).
 	- If you don't have OF-DPA switches, any OpenFlow 1.3 switches are acceptable to try Beluganos.
 In this case, [Lagopus switch](http://www.lagopus.org/) is recommended.

 ### LXC settings